-Manage Your Experiments lets you run A/B tests (also known as split tests) on the A+ content on your brand’s listings.
-Experiments help you optimize your conversion by identifying high-performing content.
-By running experiments, you can learn how to build better content that appeals to your customers and drives more sales.
+Manage Your Experiments lets you run A/B tests (also known as split tests) on your brand’s listing content.
+Experiments help you compare two versions of content against each other so you can see which performs better.
+At the end of an experiment, you can review which version of content performed the best and then publish the winning content.
+By running experiments, you can learn how to build better content that appeals to your customers and helps to drive more sales.

 What are good experiments?